An information site on the UFO phenomenon by and for professional scientists.

 We are in the curious situation today that our best modern physics and astrophysics theories arguably predict that we should be experiencing extraterrestrial visitation, yet any possible evidence of such lurking in the UFO phenomenon is scoffed at within our scientific community (see the JBIS article linked below for details).

-To give some background, I have been an active professional astronomer since earning my doctorate in 1975.
+To give some background, I have been an active professional astronomer with a Ph.D. from the University of Wisconsin, Madison.
 I have published a respectable number of scientific papers in most of the right journals (including our favorites, Science and Nature), have been Principal Investigator on several NASA studies, have served as referee and proposal reviewer for NASA and NSF, belong to half a dozen professional societies, have chaired international conferences, i.e. I've engaged by and large successfully in all the usual activities of a busy professional scientist.
 For those of you who want the full details, click here for my CV.

 During my career I have had the responsibility and privilege as an editor of accepting or rejecting somewhere in the neighborhood of a thousand articles in a prestigious astrophysics journal.
 This does not conclusively prove, but certainly indicates, that I recognize good science when I see it.
 I have also had the responsibility of accepting or rejecting papers on the UFO phenomenon in a quite different refereed journal, the Journal of Scientific Exploration (JSE).
 For 12 years I served as editor of JSE (as an unpaid public service) because I believe that examining evidence that may challenge prevailing scientific dogma is good for science and a necessary part of searching for the truth.
 The road of discovery may have 99 deadends in the thicket for every new path winding its way up the peak, but that is just how it is.
 Curiosity and tenacity are equal prerequisites for a scientist... as is an open mind.